nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `import url/YOUR_NUSMODS_URL`

+It is tedious to have to constantly switch between your browser and ProductiveNUS when you want to refer to your timetable.
+But, you can transfer your timetable into ProductiveNUS using import.

-You can import your NUSMods timetable data into ProductiveNUS by providing the URL to your NUSMods timetable share link.
-Imported lesson information can be found in the `Upcoming tasks`.
+You can transfer your timetable into ProductiveNUS by providing the URL to your NUSMods timetable share link.

 Follow these steps and try importing your timetable: